digicademy/cobj_xslt/Documentation/Installation/Index.rst

 Requirements
 ^^^^^^^^^^^^

-- You need at least PHP 5.3+

 - You need the PHP extensions libxml, SimpleXML, dom and xsl

-- The extension has been tested on TYPO3 versions 6.2 to 7.x
+- The extension has been tested on TYPO3 versions 7.6 and 8.7

 Installation
 ^^^^^^^^^^^^

 Simply import it from TER and install.
 Nothing else needs to be done.